Consumer medicine information

 Chickenpox.

 Chickenpox is of particular concern since this normally minor illness may be fatal in immunosuppressed patients.
 Patients without a definite history of chickenpox should be advised to avoid close personal contact with chickenpox or herpes zoster and if exposed they should seek urgent medical attention.
 If the patient is a child, parents must be given the above advice.
-Passive immunisation with varicella zoster immunoglobulin (VZIG) is needed by exposed nonimmune patients who are receiving systemic corticosteroids or who have used them within the previous 3 months; this should be given within 10 days of exposure to chickenpox.
+Passive immunisation with varicella zoster immunoglobulin (VZIG) is needed by exposed nonimmune patients who are receiving systemic glucocorticoids or who have used them within the previous 3 months; this should be given within 10 days of exposure to chickenpox.
 If a diagnosis of chickenpox is confirmed, the illness warrants specialist care and urgent treatment.
-Corticosteroids should not be stopped and the dose may need to be increased.
+Glucocorticoids should not be stopped and the dose may need to be increased.

 Measles.